Xiexe/OldPatreonExclusiveThings/README.md

-# OldPatreonExclusiveThings
-A collection of assets and tools that I used to distribute through Patreon exclusively.
+This repository is a collection of assets and tools that I used to distribute through Patreon exclusively, and is provided as is.
 As my time on patreon has come to an end, I am releasing these assets for free!

 __Note: This repository will only contain things that were exclusive to Patreon.
 Assets that are also on booth will not be here.__